open-easyrtc/open-easyrtc/docs/easyrtc_installing.md

     * Click 'Install' to download the .msi file
     * Run the Node.js installer

-2. Uncompress the easyRTC package into a folder of your choice.
+2. Uncompress the EasyRTC package into a folder of your choice.
     * Note: Node is defaulted to browse to `%HOMEDRIVE%%HOMEPATH%`
     * ex: `C:\Users\USERNAME\nodes\easyrtc`